Haunted Tank: Jeb Stuart

-In the backup story "Snapshot: Remembrance" in the retrospective mini-series DC Universe: Legacies #4, set during a reunion on July 4, 1976, Jeb Stuart is teaching American History at Calvin College (where the Golden Age Atom studied) and says he has not spoken to the General in years.
+In the backup story "Snapshot: Remembrance" in the retrospective miniseries DC Universe: Legacies #4, set during a reunion on July 4, 1976, Jeb Stuart is teaching American History at Calvin College (where the Golden Age Atom studied) and says he has not spoken to the General in years.
 This story reveals Jeb has maintained a friendship with several other World War II veterans.

 A G.I.
 Combat one-shot was published in 2010, featuring the Haunted Tank.
 In this story, set in 1944 during the liberation of France, Jeb Stuart and his team have a friendly rivalry with Lieutenant Billy Sherman, who commands an M4 Sherman.
 Sherman is killed by German snipers and Jeb, with the general's advice, uses the Sherman's gun to take them down.
-At the end of the story, it is revealed that Lt Sherman was himself being guided by William T. Sherman and the two ghost generals discuss the situation.
+At the end of the story, it is revealed that Lt.
+Sherman was himself being guided by William T. Sherman and the two ghost generals discuss the situation.

 Another G.I.
 Combat relaunch features a story where Jeb Stuart, now a grandfather, tries to rescue his grandson, Scott Stuart, and Scott's fellow soldiers, from armed captors.

 Jamal Stuart

-The Haunted Tank returned in 2008 as a five-issue mini-series from Vertigo, written by Frank Marraffino, with art by Henry Flint.
-The new series is set during Operation Iraqi Freedom, and features the General becoming the guardian of an M1 Abrams, commanded by Jeb Stuart's grandson, the African-American Sergeant Jamal Stuart, who (at least initially) does not take kindly to the ghost's outmoded attitudes and language concerning his race.
+The Haunted Tank returned in 2008 as a five-issue miniseries from Vertigo, written by Frank Marraffino, with art by Henry Flint.
+The new series is set during Operation Iraqi Freedom, and features General J.E.B.
+Stuart becoming the guardian of an M1 Abrams, commanded by the General's descendant, the African-American Sergeant Jamal Stuart, who (at least initially) does not take kindly to the ghost's outmoded attitudes and language concerning his race.